 - a challenge test, in which the doctor introduces tiny amounts of the suspected allergen by inhaled, oral, or other routes

-These tests are used less frequently than the prick technique.
+These tests are used less frequently than the skin testing.

 After performing allergy tests, your doctor may know what's triggering your breathing problems.
 Then the doctor will be able to treat your allergy symptoms more effectively.

 Substances that cause breathing problem are known as triggers.
 Avoidance of triggers is the No. 1 way to control allergies and asthma.
 As an example, wearing a dust mask when doing housework or yard work may cut down on your exposure to allergy triggers.
 Avoiding a furry pet, washing bed linens at least once a week, staying indoors during peak pollen times, and changing the filter on your air conditioner frequently may also help prevent serious problems if you have allergies.

 Medications are also important in treating breathing problems.
 Allergy drugs such as antihistamines and decongestants may make it easier to breathe for some people with allergies.
 These medications can be delivered orally or through nasal sprays.